 - Imagining different scenarios and acting them out in English

-Or anything else your teacher creates to help you build your confidence with the English language.
+Or anything else your teacher creates to help you build your confidence in the English language.

 3. Establishing a Good Relationship